Tristen-M-SDR/Easy-Face-Recognition/README.md

 **Step 4:** Install libcamera for PiCamera

 <pre>
-  sudo apt install libcamera-apps
+  sudo apt install rpicamera-apps
 </pre>

 You can test the PiCamera using the following command:

 <pre>
-  libcamera-hello
+  rpicamera-hello
 </pre>

 **Step 5:** Installing the compatible numpy version